-For example it does not matter that half of the time during a voice call each user is silent listening what the other is saying.
-The channel is still reserved in both directions.
+For example, it does not matter that half of the time during a voice call each user is silent listening what the other is saying.
+The channel is still reserved in both directions and the cost of that reservation is billed usually to the caller.
 From this paradigm it follows that keeping track of the channels is important.
 It is the task of call control.
 The networking paradigm in IP networks is quite different and the economics are quite different as well.
 When we move to voice over IP, it will be interesting to see how the paradigm shift will impact telephony services.